cheshirekow/cmake_format/cmake_format/doc/README.rst

                e.cc)
     # cmake-format: on

-.. tag: example-in-end
+.. dynamic: example-in-end

 into this:

-.. tag: example-out-begin
+.. dynamic: example-out-begin

 .. code:: cmake